sarithadevops/azure-labs/wunderlist-logicapp/README.md

 ## 1 - Create Accounts

-Make sure you can access the Azure portal at [http://portal.azure.com](http://portal.azure.com), then create a GMail account (if you don't want to use your personal one.
+Make sure you can access the Azure portal at [http://portal.azure.com](http://portal.azure.com), then create a Gmail account if you don't have one or prefer not to use your personal one.

 Head over to [Wunderlist](http://www.wunderlist.com) and create a free account, they also offer a mobile app for IOS and Android to make task management easy!